 Since childhood, Megan has trained in dance styles such as Ballet, Jazz, Contemporary and Musical Theatre in Montreal, Kingston and Toronto.
 In 2006, she moved to Toronto to pursue the arts further.
 She graduated from the George Brown College Dance Program and decided to continue her education at York University where she completed a BFA honours in Dance, specializing in teaching, and a minor in French Studies.
 Currently, she is commencing a Bachelor of Education at York University.
 Megan is passionate about teaching and inspiring children and youth, and about implementing the arts in our society.

-At the age of 13, Caddy began training at the Toronto Dance Industry, where she participated in recreational jazz and competitive hip-hop.
+At the age of 13, Caddy began training in recreational jazz and competitive hip-hop.
 She received a scholarship through competitive dance to attend the O.I.P summer dance intensive for a week long of professional training from choreographers such as, Luther Brown, Neekz and Mariano.
 At the age of 14, Caddy starred as the lead character in the Christian Musical, “At Last” produced by Alinka Chambers.
 She recently starred in the Musical production known as, “Mute” as a main character, this play sheds light on the social issue of bullying, which is an issue Caddy is extremely passionate about.
 Caddy is a former member of the company, School of Mayhem, where she first started performing for charities, social events and school programs at the age of 16.While attending York University for Social Work in 2009 she became a member of the school’s hip hop team “Style Wize”.
 Since then Caddy has trained and performed with companies including Nexx Level, DLM, Dark, BOSS, and now currently with the company Gadfly and the dance crew, DEUCEnDIP.
 She formed a partnership with “Cheech” creating a waacking duo called the Queen of Hearts in 2014.
 Caddy has choreographed and back up danced for artists including; Gina Lee, Asha Lee Simone, Jennie Laws, RoeNelle, Haley Small, ALSNDRA and Masiaone.
 Caddy has choreographed for the Urban Myth Show at the Next Stage Festival, Urban Legends at the Fringe Festival, The Waaquettes at the Raw Artists Showcase and The Outside Looking In Showcase.
 Caddy has performed for numerous Community events in Toronto such as; Bazaar, Choreographer’s ball, Manifesto, Unity, the Unplugged Festival and many more.Caddy can be seen in the following music videos, “Change You” Jenna G ft Drake, “Some Say” by the Airplane boys, “Reach on out for love” by Machel Montano, “Prison Riot” by Flosstradamus ft Lil Jon and The official “We Day” Music Video.
 Her training consists of hip-hop, waacking, Jazz Funk and house dance in Toronto and in New York City.
 She currently teaches drop in classes at The Underground Dance Centre and The Toronto School of Burlesque.
 Caddy is known for her enthusiasm and is determined to continue her growth and give back to the dance community as much as she can.
 Desired most is traveling to gain and provide knowledge to and from other dancers and those who wish to learn.